 Natural Resource Management Investment Program

-The majority of the funding is being provided to support strategic projects delivered through Queensland's regional natural resource management (NRM) bodies.
+The majority of funding is being provided to support strategic projects delivered through Queensland's regional natural resource management (NRM) bodies.
 These organisations provide an important link between governments and communities.
 They also work collaboratively with volunteer and grass-roots organisations (e.g. Landcare), rural industry groups and landholders.

 Regional NRM body projects